Fiona Shackleton: Legal career

 Shackleton qualified as a solicitor in 1980, and by 1986 she had become a partner at Farrer and Co, the firm of solicitors employed by the British royal family.
 In the same year Shackleton and other international family lawyers, including Jane Simpson and Raymond Tooth, co-founded the International Academy of Matrimonial Lawyers, an invitation-only organisation which now consists of over 500 of the world's leading family lawyers.
 Her first high-profile case was that of the Duke and Duchess of York.

 Shackleton joined Payne Hicks Beach in 2001 as a partner.
 Shackleton is reputed to have fallen out of royal favour in the aftermath of the Paul Burrell affair and the suggestions of a cover-up over allegations of a homosexual rape within the royal household put Shackleton, in her own words, "under pressure for a solution to be reached more speedily than I was able to achieve".
 She was criticised in the Peat Report on the proceedings.

-In the 2006 New Year Honours, she was made a Lieutenant of the Royal Victorian Order (LVO) and remains solicitor for the Duke of Cambridge and the Duke of Sussex.
+In the 2006 New Year Honours, she was made a Lieutenant of the Royal Victorian Order (LVO) and remains solicitor for the Prince of Wales and the Duke of Sussex.

 In March 2012, one of Shackleton's former clients filed a negligence claim against her for incorrect advice on a child support case.
 The former client states that due to this erroneous advice he lost out on more than £260,000.
 Shackleton charged over £95,000 in fees for the advice.
 The case was subsequently dropped and the client paid his own costs.